dynamsoft-docs/barcode-reader-docs/programming/javascript/user-guide/index.md

 ### Step One: Check the code of the example

-The complete code for the "Hello World" example is shown below
+The complete code of the "Hello World" example is shown below

 ``` html
 <!DOCTYPE html>